CompEpigen/DecompPipeline/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![DOI: 10.1093/nar/gkaa120](https://zenodo.org/badge/doi/10.1101/853150.svg)](https://doi.org/10.1101/853150)

 *DecompPipeline* provides a comprehensive list of preprocessing functions for performing reference-free deconvolution of complex DNA methylation data.
-It is an integral part of a recently published protocol [doi:10.1101/853150](https://doi.org/10.1101/853150) for reference-free deconvolution and is independent of the deconvolution tool used.
+It is an integral part of a recently published [protocol](https://www.nature.com/articles/s41596-020-0369-6) for reference-free deconvolution and is independent of the deconvolution tool used.

 ![Overview of the reference-free deconvolution tool](pictures/protocol_overview.png)